archivesunleashed/Juxta-Collage/README.md

 We recognize the following work and contributions which have made this tutorial possible.

-[Toke Eskildsen](https://github.com/tokee) is the creator of Juxta.
+[Toke Eskildsen](https://github.com/tokee) is the creator of the Juxta shell script.

 The following tutorial was collaboratively designed by [Nick Ruest](https://ruebot.net/) and [Samantha Fritz](https://github.com/SamFritz).
+Many thanks to [Ian Milligan](https://www.ianmilligan.ca/) for his testing and editorial support.

-Google Colab notebooks were built by Nick Ruest, with datasets examples generated using the Archives Research Compute Hub (ARCH).
+The Google Colab notebook was built by Nick Ruest, with datasets examples generated using the Archives Research Compute Hub (ARCH).

 * * *